 This high-level split is unusual as most firms address all those sub-topics under one umbrella heading.
 It also reflects how Coke has to grasp the nettle of its core products, which at face value at least rank poorly in terms of ethical business models.

 Water Stewardship– Most firms have a specific section relating to water usage.
-Multinationals that operate in some of the poorer areas of the world have to be careful of not even appearing to be depleting local communities of such a valuable resource – drinks makers especially so.
+Multinationals that operate in some of the poorer areas of the world have to be careful of not appearing to be deplete local communities of such a valuable resource – drinks makers especially so.

-The core policy is called ‘2030 Water Security Strategy’, which aims to provide long-term benefits in terms of water availability, governance and quality via investing in schemes, which reuse more water and operate outreach programs into communities.
+The core policy is called the ‘2030 Water Security Strategy’, which aims to provide long-term benefits in terms of water availability, governance and quality via investing in schemes that reuse more water and operate outreach programs into communities.

 Sustainable Packaging– Investment in this area has been substantial.
-The World Without Waste program started in 2018 has seen the firm implement a range of innovative upgrades.
-The focus is on design, collection and partnering.
-Currently, 90% of packaging used is recyclable and that is due to reach 100% by 2025.
+The World Without Waste program, which started in 2018, has seen the firm implement a range of innovative upgrades.
+The focus is on design, collection, and partnering.
+Currently, 90% of packaging used is recyclable, and that is due to reach 100% by 2025.
 By working with community stakeholders, the firm is implementing schemes designed to make recycling easier to do.